|

 Essays and Articles:

-In these games, ad hoc activities that constitute only a particular aspect of human existence are made into an all-embracing reality of their own.
-A virtual reality can be invented out of anything.
-Thus virtual realities have been created out of sports, politics, economy, and even the law itself in all its glory; the law has become a reality of its own.
-It determines the rules of existence, rather than serving them.
+Ad hoc activity becomes the all-embracing reality.
+Sports, politics, economics, even the law itself in all its glory; the law has become a reality of its own, determining the rules of existence, rather than serving them.

-With science it is the same; the servant has become the master.
-Science has established the mathematical yardstick as its master – reality is measured in mathematical terms – rather than employing a yardstick that is compatible with reality – with a reality that connects values to the needs of existence.
+Such is science - a servant turned master.
+It has adopted the mathematical yardstick rather than a yardstick compatible with a reality that attaches values to the needs of existence.

-For each of these virtual realities, one is forbidden to say that the emperor has no clothes.
 Common sense has become a persecuted creature, hunted down by lying alternatives that are the fruit of human imagination.
-Frankenstein turns on its creator.
-The virtual reality eventually devours the human being who creates it.
+Frankenstein has turned on its creator.
+A virtual reality eventually devours the human being who creates it.

 As young children, we focus on what is directly before us, but we are not rigid about it; we do not fixate on one point; we pass naturally from one interest to the other.
 But as adults, we may tend to replace that focused yet flexible concentration with rigidity, fixating on a single point, and ignoring other aspects of reality.